-In the two years the shop has been in existence we have helped over forty families through difficult circumstances – marriage break up, divorce, unemployment, bereavement.
+The shop has helped people through difficult circumstances: marriage break up, divorce, unemployment, bereavement.

 First and foremost we are a Christian-based organisation.

 This entire operation was wet up by Betty and Stanley – a husband and wife team – about five years ago.

 Initially it started with car-boot sales and progressed to what you see today.

 Primarily we set out to help children in Ethiopia through a centre connected to Whitewell Metropolitan Tabernacle – the church that we belong to.
 But almost immediately we recognised there was a great degree of poverty in the area where we live, in North Belfast.

 So it didn’t take long to expand to help people in need, in the area.
 That progressed working the streets of Belfast, working with the homeless.
 So, it’s a three-pronged operation.